Raptyyy/rapty_ac_vr_guide/README.md

 ### Oculus / Meta additional notes and troubleshooting

 - Game lagging when using the headset wirelessly: Your router might not be able to handle the high amount of bandwidth required for a smooth experience, this will generally show as high network latency.
+Try to lower the bitrate in the [Oculus Debug Tool](https://smartglasseshub.com/oculus-debug-tool/) or set it to 0 for auto bitrate.
 - USB-C, Make sure your headset runs USB 3 and not USB 2, if it keeps connecting via USB 2 even with a new cable and using a USB 3 port, reset your headset to factory defaults which will fix the issue.
 - using USB-C set the bitrate to 500mbps or higher in the Oculus Debug Tool.
 More info about the [Oculus Debug Tool here](https://smartglasseshub.com/oculus-debug-tool/).